Home Health Care Agencies in Illinois

 Frequently Asked Questions

-How many CMS-certified home health care agencies are there in Illinois?
+How are home health care agencies regulated in Illinois?

-How can families verify the licensing of a home health care agency in Illinois?
+How can I file a complaint about a home health care agency in Illinois?

 Sources